Learn about the Chicago Paid Sick Leave Ordinance. We have created helpful FAQs.

 Managers are responsible for the appropriate use of sick time, ensuring proper administration of the sick pay policy, and sick leave scheduling.

-Employees may use up to five (5) days of their accrued sick leave each calendar year to care for an immediate family member who is ill or injured.
+Since July 1, 2017, employees may use up to 60 hours of their accrued sick leave each calendar year to care for an immediate family member who is ill or injured.

 An employee who is absent due to illness for five (5) continuous working days must contact Lincoln Financial (DePaul's administrator for leaves of absence) at (800) 341-0593.
 If the employee's absence does not qualify as a medical leave of absence, the employee’s manager has the option of requesting that the employee provide a physician's note to the Benefits Department, verifying that he or she was under a doctor's care.
 The physician’s note is to be submitted directly to the Benefits Department.